Translated by A. Charles Muller

 Know the Masculine, cleave to the Feminine

-Being the valley for everyone
+Being a valley for everyone

 You are always in virtue without lapse